ekatrukha/PTU_Writer/README.md

 ## How to run plugin

 1. Click *PTU_Writer* line in ImageJ's *Plugins* menu.
 2. In the following dialog select a TIF Z-stack, where Z corresponds to the "lifetime counts".
+Only 8- and 16-bit single channel stacks are supported for now.
 3. Plugin will ask for "time resolution" metadata parameters:
 ![dialog](./pics/dialog.png)
 where *TTResult_SyncRate* is the laser repetition rate (in Hz) and